-Dr. Tariro Kamuti holds a joint PhD from the Department of Geography at the University of the Free State, Bloemfontein, South Africa and the Department of Organisational Sciences of the Vrije University Amsterdam, The Netherlands.
+Dr. Tariro Kamuti is a Research Fellow with the Global Risk Governance Programme, He holds a joint PhD from the Department of Geography at the University of the Free State, Bloemfontein, South Africa and the Department of Organisational Sciences of the Vrije University Amsterdam, The Netherlands.
 He was a recipient of a scholarship from the Netherlands Organisation for Scientific Research (NWO-WOTRO) under a research programme on a partnership involving the University of the Free State, the University of Cape Town, South Africa and the Vrije Universiteit in Amsterdam, Netherlands.

 Tariro was part of a team of scholars under the research programme entitled: Farm Dwellers – The Forgotten People?
 Consequences of Conversions to Private Wildlife Production in Eastern Cape and KwaZulu-Natal Provinces.
 The title of his thesis is: Private Wildlife Governance in a Context of Radical Uncertainty: Dynamics of Game Farming Policy and Practice in KwaZulu-Natal, South Africa.
 His thesis focuses on the influence and workings of the policy processes and governance contexts in which the agricultural and wildlife sectors operate in light of the trend of conversion from conventional farming to game farming in KwaZulu-Natal Province, South Africa.

-His academic qualifications also include: B.Sc. in Biological Sciences and Geography and B.Sc.
-(Hons) in Geography both from the University of Zimbabwe, a BBA in Marketing from the Institute of Marketing Management’s Graduate School of Marketing, and an M.Phil. in Geography and Environmental Studies from the University of Fort Hare, South Africa.
+His academic qualifications include: B.Sc. in Biological Sciences and Geography and B.Sc.
+(Hons) in Geography both from the University of Zimbabwe.
+A BBA in Marketing from the Institute of Marketing Management’s Graduate School of Marketing, and an M.Phil. in Geography and Environmental Studies from the University of Fort Hare, South Africa.

 Kamuti, T. 2018.
 “If It Pays It Stays”: The Lobby for Private Wildlife Ranching in South Africa.
 In: Gewald, J.B., M.J.
 Spierenburg and Wels, H. (eds.).
 Wildlife Conservation in Southern Africa - Morality and Marginality: Towards Sentient Conservation?
 Leiden: Brill NV.
 Pp 167-188.